-This is a 1:24 scale model I built of the Hideout Theatre main stage in Austin:
+This is a 1:24 scale model I built of the Hideout Theatre main stage in Austin, with working stage lights:

 I'd never built anything like this before, so it was super fun and challenging!
 It is made mostly of foamcore board painted black.
 The lights run on an Arduino Uno powered by a 9V battery.
 Almost everything is held together by hot glue.